priv-kweihmann/oelint-adv/README.md

 Based on the [OpenEmbedded Styleguide](https://www.openembedded.org/wiki/Styleguide) and work done by [oe-stylize-tool](https://github.com/openembedded/meta-openembedded/blob/master/contrib/oe-stylize.py) this module offers a (nearly) complete linter for bitbake-recipes.

+The tool should help anyone working with YOCTO/OpenEmbedded to write more clean, less 'magical' recipes, without the need to know all the internals of your used poky/OpenEmbedded version.

+It could also be used as part of a CI to avoid hard to debug issues slipping to your code base - be sure to checkout [rulefile](#defining-a-ruleset) for that use case.

+As every linter this tool is sometimes extra picky, but for the good of it, not just to bug people.
+Especially for novice users it might be a help to avoid the most common pitfalls of bitbake recipes.

 The tool does handle includes/requires automatically so you don't have to pass them via CLI.

 **NOTE**: .bbappend-files have to be passed via CLI - these are NOT gathered automatically